kuusimaa/swagger-mapper/README.md

 git clone https://github.com/kuusimaa/swagger-mapper.git
 ```

-Then, navigate to the project directory and install the dependencies:
+Then, navigate to the project directory, install the dependencies and build:

 ```
 cd swagger-mapper
 npm install
+npm run compile
 ``````

 ## Usage <a name="usage"></a>